hayden-donnelly/the-navigator/README.md

 ![IMG_0772](https://user-images.githubusercontent.com/30982485/172924810-16fe8d09-7311-4994-9c1c-a5e9ce63b2f4.jpg)

-Betwen each recurrence of this process, a similar process for horizontal grid lines in the ray's direction is run.
+Between each recurrence of this process, a similar process for horizontal grid lines in the ray's direction is run.
 The main difference being that it calculates the x-component (*x<sub>h</sub>*) of the ray at a horizontal line's y-coordinate (*y<sub>h</sub>*), and then checks the cell that \[*x<sub>h</sub> y<sub>h</sub>*] is pointing to (again, relative to the player's position).
 These two processes will each return a different vector.
 Whichever one is shorter will be used to calculate the distance to the wall from the player at the given angle.